memo33/sc4pac/docs/faq.md

    For this to work, the Plugins folder location in your **![](_speed.svg)Dashboard** must point to the actual `Plugins` folder, not a subfolder.

 2. Some DLLs come with `.ini` configuration files.
-   To complete the installation of such a DLL, remember to copy the `.ini` file from the package subfolder inside your Plugins to the root of your Plugins folder.
+   To complete the installation of such a DLL, remember to copy the `.ini` file from the package subfolder inside your Plugins to the root of your Plugins folder, and edit it to set your preferences.

    <details>
    <summary>Detailed example</summary>